-The Licensing Support Section shall review the group's "Travel Itinerary" 4. form (Form 5443) to ensure all required information has been provided.
+4. The Licensing Support Section must review the group's "Travel Itinerary" form (Form 5443) to ensure all required information has been provided.

-- The Licensing Support Section shall review the group's "Travel Itinerary" form to ensure the number of support personnel approved for travel complies to Standard 3 above. - The Manager, Licensing Support, must approve all requests to use gaming proceeds for travel outside of Canada.
+- 5. The Licensing Support Section must review the group's "Travel Itinerary" form to ensure the number of support personnel approved for travel complies with Standard 3 above. - 6.
+The Manager, Licensing Support, must approve all requests to use gaming proceeds for travel outside of Canada.
 For travel outside of Alberta but within Canada, the Licensing Support Supervisor may approve the request. - 7.
-The Financial Review Section shall review the group's financial report to ensure all travel disbursements comply with the details provided on the approved "Travel Itinerary" form.
+The Financial Review Section must review the group's financial report to ensure all travel disbursements comply with the details provided on the approved "Travel Itinerary" form.